Skip to main content

 Incremental closing is effective for three reasons.

 First, as psychologist Robert Cialdini explains in his best-selling book Influence: The Psychology of Persuasion, people instinctively act in ways consistent with their past behavior.
+That means getting prospects in the habit of saying “yes” makes them far likelier to commit at the end of the negotiation process.

-Second, this technique takes advantage of another cognitive bias: The sunk cost fallacy, which states that investing time or energy into an activity or decision dramatically increases your likelihood of finishing it.
-Once the buyer has made a series of small commitments for the rep, they won’t want to abandon the work they’ve put into the deal — so sticking with the status quo becomes less appealing.
+Second, this technique takes advantage of another cognitive bias: the sunk cost fallacy, which states that investing time or energy into an activity or decision dramatically increases your likelihood of finishing it.
+Once the buyer has made a series of small commitments for the rep, they won’t want to abandon the work they’ve put into the deal—so sticking with the status quo becomes less appealing.

 Third, incremental closing creates momentum.
 Sales isn’t about convincing people to do things they don’t want to.
 It’s about inspiring urgency.
-Asking someone to make a small decision in the moment speeds up their journey to the ultimate decision: Whether they’ll buy or not.
+Asking someone to make a small decision in the moment speeds up their journey to the ultimate decision: whether they’ll buy or not.

-How to Use the Incremental Close
+How to Use Incremental Closing Methods

 To get started, you should map out the requests you’ll make at every stage of the sales process.
 These requests should gradually increase in size or importance as you spend more time with your prospect and earn their trust.